samulipo/samulipo.github.io/_posts/2024-09-30-fediverse-reading-list.md

 ## Reputation, trust and truth

 Deepfakes are a race we will not win, if detecting them has to be based on content only.
+As the detection algorithms become more advanced, so do the deepfakes.
+The amount of work needed to distinguish between real and fake will exceed our resources.
+That's why I think fighting epistemic erosion may require re-introducing some familiar accountability practices.
+Like an electronic version of the wax seal.

-I think fighting epistemic erosion may require introducing accountability practices familiar from other domains.
-In science (and media, I guess), for example, reputation building is a career-long project.
+In science (and media, I suppose), reputation building is a career-long project.
 Reputation is often described as the capital of the scientific community.
-Being recognized as truthful is a necessary condition for having a good reputation.
-Being listed as an author of an article both gives you credit, but also assigns a responsibility.
-If claims made in the article are false, it's you, the authors who are to blame.
+Being recognized as truthful is a necessary condition for establishing trust, and for having a good reputation within the community.
+Being listed as an author of an article both gives you credit, but it also assigns a responsibility.
+If claims made in the article are false, it's you, it's the authors who are to blame.

-Something similar can be implemented on social media: Bluesky posts are already immutable objects signed with your identity.
-If, in addition, there's scarcity of identities - you cannot generate more at will - we end in a credit economy similar to the one described above: your activities on social media contribute to your reputation, and reputation is what you care about.
-If you post deepfakes as real content, that's going wreck your reputation.
-Reliabley sigatures on content is a rudimentary accountability mechanism, I think we need it.
+Something similar can be implemented on social media: Bluesky posts are already immutable objects signed with your user identity.
+If, in addition, there's scarcity of identities - meaning you cannot generate more at will and at negligible cost - we could create a credit economy similar to the one in science: your activities on social media contribute to your reputation, and all of us must care about our reputation.
+If you post deepfakes as real content, that's going wreck your reputation and credibility.
+Reliable sigatures on content is a rudimentary accountability mechanism, I think we need it.

-That said, all this comes at a cost to anonymity.
-It would still be possible to have anonymous accounts, as long as there's limited supply to generating them.
+That said, all this comes at a cost to anonymity, which also is important in some situations.
+And it can be fun.
+But I guess we could still have anonymous accounts, as long as there's a limited supply for generating them.

 ## Incomplete thoughs